 If you're in a situation where you need to send or receive documentation yourself – it always helps to use an official (and sometimes expensive) UPS or FedEx envelope.
 This doesn't just help to speed up the transportation of your documents, it also helps your recipients to take you seriously.

 For most people, when they receive an envelope like this in the mail…

 THEY'RE GOING TO OPEN IT.

-This kind of envelope immediately tells send the recipient a messages that says “This is important.” or “Someone spent $20+ to send you whatever is inside the envelope, so open it up!“
+This kind of envelope immediately tells send the recipient a message that says “This is important.” or “Someone spent $20+ to send you whatever is inside the envelope, so open it up!“

-Did you know that you can send and receive your physical mail from within the United States, even if you’ve never set foot in the country before?
-There are several remote mail services out there (e.g. – iPostal1, Earth Class Mail, Virtual Post Mail, Traveling Mailbox, Post Scan Mail) that can send and receive your mail from a domestic address – and then scan all of the items you receive so you can view it digitally from anywhere in the world.
+Did you know that you can send and receive your physical mail from within the United States, even if you've never set foot in the country before?
+There are several remote mail services out there (e.g. – Traveling Mailbox or Earth Class Mail) that can send and receive your mail from a domestic address – and then scan all of the items you receive so you can view it digitally from anywhere in the world.

-They’ll even go so far as to mail the physical copies to your location (say, if you need an original copy of a deed, or cashier’s check).
-The benefit of this is that to your recipients, it removes one of the most obvious clues that you’re not actually working from within the United States.
+They'll even go so far as to mail the physical copies to your location (say, if you need an original copy of a deed or cashier's check).
+The benefit of this is that to your recipients; it removes one of the most obvious clues that you're not working from within the United States.

-Whether you’re using a paid service like Skype or RingCentral, or even a free one like Google Voice – just about every virtual phone service will allow you to establish a phone number with an area code based anywhere in the United States.
+Whether you're using a paid service like RingCentral or OpenPhone, or even a free one like Google Voice – just about every virtual phone service will allow you to establish a phone number with an area code based anywhere in the United States.

 Even if you're working from within the U.S. and you want to appear as though you're calling from the market in which you're working – you can still use a phone number based in the area in the area code of your choice.